MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/implement-driver-entry-for-a-usb-driver--umdf-.md

 - Your host computer has Visual Studio 2019.
 - Your host computer has the latest Windows Driver Kit (WDK) for Windows 10, version 1903.

-    The kit include headers, libraries, tools, documentation, and the debugging tools required to develop, build, and debug a USB client driver.
+    The kit includes headers, libraries, tools, documentation, and the debugging tools required to develop, build, and debug a USB client driver.
 You can get the latest version of the WDK from [How to Get the WDK](../download-the-wdk.md).

 - Your host computer has the latest version of debugging tools for Windows.
 You can get the latest version from the WDK or you can [Download and Install Debugging Tools for Windows](../debugger/debugger-download-tools.md).
-- If you are using two computers, you must configure the host and target computers for user-mode debugging.
+- If you're using two computers, you must configure the host and target computers for user-mode debugging.
 For more information, see [Setting Up User-Mode Debugging in Visual Studio](../debugger/setting-up-user-mode-debugging-in-visual-studio.md).

 ### Hardware requirements

-Get a USB device for which you will be writing the client driver.
-In most cases, you are provided with a USB device and its hardware specification.
+Get a USB device for which you'll be writing the client driver.
+In most cases, you're provided with a USB device and its hardware specification.
 The specification describes device capabilities and the supported vendor commands.
 Use the specification to determine the functionality of the USB driver and the related design decisions.

-If you are new to USB driver development, use the [OSR USB FX2 learning kit](https://www.amazon.com/OSR-USB-FX2-Learning-Kit/dp/B07FNSYCLR) to study USB samples included with the WDK.
+If you're new to USB driver development, use the [OSR USB FX2 learning kit](https://www.amazon.com/OSR-USB-FX2-Learning-Kit/dp/B07FNSYCLR) to study USB samples included with the WDK.
 It contains the USB FX2 device and all the required hardware specifications to implement a client driver.

 ### Recommended reading